 Requiring a PCP is a cost-saving feature of HMOs.
 PCPs coordinate care and help determine if care is medically necessary, which tends to reduce costs.
 Because PPO plans don’t require a PCP, they offer more convenience but can also be more expensive.

 If you choose a copay PPO plan, you will have to pay a copay (a fixed dollar amount) each time you visit a provider.
 Generally, a PPO plan with a copay has lower premiums than a comparable non-copay plan.
 That’s because in addition to paying for a portion of the service, the copay discourages members from seeking unnecessary medical care.

-Pros of a PPO Plan
+Pros and Cons of PPO Plans

 PPO Vs. HMO: How Do They Compare?